Return

 8. Knitwear

 Interestingly, older adults can use their knitting skills to create homemade products and put them up for sale at a local store or online.
-This could even help them earn extra income and feel good about themselves.

-If your parents or grandparents want to hone their knitting skills, they can sign up at a knitting club.
+Seniors who want to hone their knitting skills, they can sign up at a knitting club.
 It also offers an opportunity to socialize and interact with like-minded individuals.

 Conclusion